Three lessons learned: What matters most in marketplaces

 In the end, they settled on the idea of Tangareef for three reasons.
 First, the potential market was sizeable enough for a viable business.
 Second, they could do something good for the world by donating a % of each booking to ocean conservation efforts.
 And last but not least, the topic was of personal interest to both.

-– Both Robert and I are divers, so we knew from experience how much trouble it was to book a dive course abroad.
-You can book and pay your flight, hotel and rental car online, but booking an actual dive course or trip was manual work.
+- Both Robert and I are divers, so we knew from experience how much trouble it was to book a dive course abroad.
+You can book and pay for your flight, hotel, and rental car online, but booking an actual dive course or trip was manual work.

 It was clear that there was a tremendous opportunity.